PRJ4-GR3-SWT-1/GUI-Assignment2-Breakfast-Group19/GUI-Assignment2-Breakfast-Group19/README.txt

 - Reception (Mainly uses a compunter)
 --- Is allowed to create new Breakfast Reservations (Page "Breakfast Reservations").
+--- Is allowed to check which people ate breakfast for a specific day (Page "Arrivals At Breakfast")

 - Kitchen (Mainly uses an IPad)
 --- Is able to see current status on arrived guest in the restaurent (Page "Arrivals at Breakfast").